schemathesis/schemathesis/docs/service.rst

 Step 2: Run API tests
 ~~~~~~~~~~~~~~~~~~~~~

 At this point, you can start testing your API!
-The simplest option is to use our test runners by clicking the "Test now!" button.
+The simplest option is to use our test runners on the "Cloud" tab.

 .. image:: https://raw.githubusercontent.com/schemathesis/schemathesis/master/img/service_api_created.png

 **Optional**.
 If you'd like to run tests on your side and upload the results to Schemathesis.io feel free to use one of the provided code samples:

-Authenticate with Schemathesis.io first:
+Generate an access token and authenticate into Schemathesis.io first:

 .. code:: text